-As of June 11, 2021, the Company had not yet commenced any operations.
-All activity for the period February 12, 2021 (inception) through June 11, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below.
+As of June 30, 2021, the Company had not yet commenced any operations.
+All activity for the period February 12, 2021 (inception) through June 30, 2021 relates to the Company's formation, initial public offering (the "Initial Public Offering"), which is described below and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
 The Company has elected December 31 as its fiscal year end.